albert-reyes/community-board/README.md

 Submitted by: **Albert Reyes**

-This web app: **A digital community board to conveniently access information, providing users with a centralized hub for community engagement.**
+This web app: **A community board to conveniently access San Luis Obispo, providing users with a centralized hub for spots to dine at.**

 Time spent: **5** hours spent in total